-Cork harbour is the second largest natural harbour in the world and is one of the most important industrial centres in Ireland.
-The harbour offers employment for large numbers of people and is a strategic port for shipping, while at the same time providing significant residential and leisure amenities for people.
-Cork harbour is also a designated Special Protection Area (SPA) for birds under the European Union Directive on the Conservation of Wild Birds.
+The second largest natural harbour in the world, Cork is a strategic shipping port and industrial hub that offers significant residential and leisure amenities.
+It is also a designated Special Protection Area (SPA) for birds under the European Union Directive on the Conservation of Wild Birds.

 Our planning advisors and environmental consultants considered these aspects of the harbour when preparing the planning applications and Environmental Impact Statements.
 Working with Cork County Council, our specialists demonstrated the positive impact the wind turbines would have on the area to secure planning permission.

 3MWenergy generated on each site